-In 2013/14, the Fire Authority spent £3.281m on its vehicles, buildings and other capital projects.
+In 2014/15, the Authority spent £2.081m on its vehicles, buildings and other capital projects.

 The Authority can fund its capital expenditure from several sources, each with its own advantages and limitations.
-The main sources of funding in 2013/14 were capital grants (£1.566m) and revenue contributions (£0.746m) from the Capital Programme Reserve with the balance funded from borrowing (loans raised in previous years ~ £0.968m).
+The main source of funding in 2014/15 was capital grants and other contributions (£1.636m) with the balance funded from internal borrowing.
 Capital bids for new projects are made in accordance with the 5 year Capital Asset Strategy and individual schemes are subject to the Authority's project management regime to ensure effective delivery.

-The Capital Programme budget for the year was £6.266m which included a number of adjustments for projects already underway on 1 April 2013 totalling £4.166m.
-This includes an agreed increase in the budget for scheme to provide new accommodation for the Sussex Control Centre at Haywards Heath Fire Station from £0.666m to £1.100m.

-The underspend of £2.985m compared to the original budget was made up of two main elements: schemes that were delivered under budget or were removed as no longer necessary which have saved £0.410m and; schemes that were delayed and spend re-phased into 2014/15 and these total £2.575m.
-The majority of this re-phased spending relates to two major partnership schemes Newhaven Community Hub (which includes a new fire station) and Sussex Control Centre (both the accommodation and information technology streams).
-These schemes will now be completed in 2015/16 and 2014/15 respectively.
+The Capital Programme budget for the year was £4.847m which included a number of adjustments for projects already underway on 1 April 2014 totalling £4.049m.
+This includes in year revisions to add a new scheme to provide Day Crewed Plus Accommodation at Roedean and the Ridge and changes to the phasing of the IMD element of the Sussex Control Centre Project and Newhaven Community Hub.
+The underspend of £2.766m compared to the revised budget was mainly due to schemes that were delayed and spend re-phased into 2015/16 and these total £2.695m.
+The majority of this re-phased spending relates to two major partnership schemes Newhaven Community Hub (which includes a new fire station) and Sussex Control Centre (due to the delay in the implementation of the new mobilising system).
+These schemes are now expected to be completed in 2015/16.